asbjornu/developer.swedbankpay.com/_includes/payment-link.md

 open, letting the consumer enter the payment details (varying depending on payment instrument) in a secure Swedbank Pay hosted environment.
 {% if show-3d-secure %}
-When paying with credit card and if required, Swedbank Pay will handle 3-D Secure authentication.
+When paying with card and if required, Swedbank Pay will handle 3-D Secure authentication.
 {% endif %}